 Then he built a tree in his kitchen.

 If what you want is uniqueness, you're at the right place.
 Peter Kephart embodies the idea of originality, his art even more so.
 He paints nature with the elements of its own creation, the same forces that forged our world.
 And his images are unlike anything you have ever seen.
 Each is one of a kind, and none can be repeated.

 Just like Pete.

 And he's not just an artist, either.
 Pete is a trained classical musician, though he's been out of practice for awhile.
 He is an excellent whistler, and can improvise a harmony to any song that he's hearing for the first time.
-He is skilled in many residential building trades, from foundations to finishing, and is one of the world's best caulkers.
+He is skilled in many residential building trades, from foundations to finishing.
 He's a talented writer, a skilled and passionate fisherman, a hiker, a kayaker, a performer, a businessman, and a bit of a comedian in the right circumstances.

 At times, he's been a fool and a failure; at others, a visionary and a victor.
 He's loved and lost, and been lost and found.
 He's made great mistakes in his life, which fortunately have been limited in number and scope.
 He's enjoyed great achievements and admirable successes, and faced career roadblocks, detours, standstills, and other frustrating diversions beyond counting.
 Through it all, his artistic drive has carried him along, keeping him buoyant when he felt like sinking.

 In Pete Kephart the creative fire burns eternal.
 He has produced a few thousand artworks during his career.
 He expects to make thousands more before his internal flame burns out.

 Kephart's Firepaintings are included in public, corporate, and numerous private art collections at home and abroad.
 Millions of people around the world have seen Pete's art through mass media exposure and on-site exhibits.
 He may very well be the most famous artist you've never heard of.